-In 2013, Tongoona's first season coaching the scarlet and cream, he helped lead the Huskers to a 10-15 overall finish, including a 2-9 Big Ten mark.
+In 2013, Tongoona's first season coaching, he helped lead the Huskers to a 10-15 overall finish, including a 2-9 Big Ten mark.
 The Huskers finished the season ranked No. 62 in the final ITA standings for 2013.
 Freshman Marc Herrmann earned the Big Ten Sportsmanship Award for Nebraska in his first season of Big Ten play.
 The season saw three members of the squad earn Academic All-Big Ten in Eric Sock, Sebastian Florczyk, and Brandon Videtich.

 Originally from Harare, Zimbabwe, Tongoona spent four seasons (1999-2002) with the Husker program playing for Coach McDermott.
 A two-year captain for the Huskers, he compiled a 12-16 in singles play while going 17-12 in double action as a senior in 2001-02.
 He was named the men's tennis lifter-of-the-year in 1999-2000 and was a second-team academic All-Big 12 performer in 2000.
 In addition, he also served on the Student-Athlete Advisory Board during his time at Nebraska and was honored by the Big 12 for a community outreach award in 2000.
 He graduated with a degree in marketing and minor in French from Nebraska in 2003.